jupyterhub/jupyterhub/docs/source/getting-started/security-basics.rst

 This is a random string, meaningless in itself, and the only cookie shared by the Hub and single-user servers.

-Its sole purpose is to coordinate the logout of multiple OAuth cookies.
+Its sole purpose is to coordinate the logout of the multiple OAuth cookies.

 This cookie is set to ``/`` so all endpoints can receive it, or clear it, etc.